-The objective of our annual cash incentive plan is to focus on attaining specific short-term financial and business goals that lead to our long-term success and promote retention of our executive talent.
+The objective of our annual cash incentive plan is to focus our executives on attaining specific short-term financial and business goals that we believe will lead to our long-term success and promote retention of our executive talent.
 The annual cash incentive plan is designed to reward achievement of operating income targets and individual objectives important to the Company's short-term and long-term success.
 Payments made under the annual incentive compensation program were made in cash, calculated as a percentage of annual base salary as described in more detail below.

-Annual cash incentive plan target opportunity levels (as a percentage of base salary) approved by the Committee for the NEOs in 2018, which remain unchanged from the prior year for all but Mr. Campbell's (which increased from 100% to 125% of base salary to better align with market), were as follows:
+Annual cash incentive plan target opportunity levels (reflected as a percentage of base salary) approved by the Committee for the NEOs in 2019, which remain unchanged from the prior year, were as follows: